 Knight Ayton Management has a long established reputation, representing the country's leading broadcasters in factual television: in news and current affairs and across the areas of history, science, business, consumer issues and lifestyle.
 Our clients include respected and legendary broadcasters Moira Stuart, Michael Buerk, Jon Snow, Angela Rippon, Jennie Bond, Nick Owen and Joan Bakewell.
-Sian Williams, after many years presenting Breakfast and major news programmes at the BBC is now the main anchor at Channel 5 News, BBC Radio 4’s Samira Ahmed, BBC Breakfast's Louise Minchin, ITV News’ Nina Hossain, Channel Four News' Cathy Newman and Tazeen Ahmad, award winning reporter for Dispatches on Channel Four.
+Sian Williams, after many years presenting Breakfast and major news programmes at the BBC is now the main anchor at Channel 5 News, BBC Radio 4’s Samira Ahmed, BBC Breakfast's Louise Minchin, ITV News’ Nina Hossain and Channel Four News' Cathy Newman.

 Knight Ayton clients chair conferences, seminars and events and host award ceremonies.
 Many are accomplished after-dinner speakers.

 We are able to offer recommendations for any occasion and budget as we are personal agents to all our clients, we have expert knowledge of who would be best suited to a particular event.

 We represent news and current affairs journalists as well as expert factual presenters across a broad spectrum of business, the arts, history and sciences - historians Dominic Sandbrook, Suzannah Lipscomb, Professor Kate Williams and Greg Jenner present major programmes and series on BBC One, BBC Two, BBC Four, ITV and Channel 4.
 Architecture and design is covered by architect Piers Taylor, and architectural historian Tom Dyckhoff both presenting major series on BBC Two.
 The World’s Most Extraordinary Homes and The Great Interior Design Challenge.